 (Top: 2013 Christine not dropping in.
 Bottom: 2016 stranger paddling out of my way.)

 Thanks to Oto for documenting my lack of progress in 3 years!

 There are two local surf photographers in Gerupuk working almost every day.
 Oto and Memet.
 They will go out to Gerupuk Inside every morning to catch the morning crowd in the perfect morning light.
 Sometimes they go with a group, but most of the time they shoot everyone.
 You can find them with their laptops in the Surf Cafe in Gerupuk after your session.
 They will sell you the pictures.
 If you think the price is too high, take a look around.
-Think about the quality of life you left back home, the school system, the health system, the infrastructure… Then look at the expensive camera equipment they were able to get their hands on to document your surf holiday on the other side of the planet.
+Think about the quality of life you left back home, the school system, the health system, the infrastructure… Then look at the expensive camera equipment they were able to get their hands on to document your surf holiday, half a world away from your home.

 (Top: 2013 surfing Gerupuk Outside.
 Bottom: 2016 surfing longboard at Gerupuk Inside.)

 The evolution of my dance moves:

 Gerupuk Inside and Don-Don are the two waves where I’ve been able to improve my surfing the most.
 One reason is that the waves are fairly easy to catch, and once you’re up on your feet, the wave is pretty easy to read.
 A good place to practice turns or cross stepping.

 Bigger board = bigger smile